 3. Blue Snowball Mic – A Professional USB Microphone

 The Blue Snowball mic is the world’s first professional microphone that is directly plugged into your computer’s USB.
-It has a simple and direct interface that makes it the best USB microphone in the galaxy.
+It has a simple and direct interface that makes it the best USB mic for rap vocals.

 This mic was made for audio geeks and for people that record their own music at home, but don’t want or need all the other expensive equipment that goes along with the recording process.
 The innovative design is what makes this microphone so appealing.
 Not only for aesthetic reasons for practicality and quality.

 The name says it all, snowball.
 It is spherical in shape and roughly the size of… you guessed it, a snowball.
-The features of this USB mic are what make it so impressive.
-It includes a tripod stand and the mic it’s self is round and white.
+The features of this USB mic are what makes it so impressive.
+It includes a tripod stand and the mic itself is round and white.
 The retro design alone is awesome.
 Just sitting in front of the microphone, you will feel like a classy 1940’s-night club crooner or a disk jockey from the golden days of radio.

 Depending on how you set up the microphone, the Snowball has a variety of uses.
-It is great for big vocal sounds, electric and acoustic guitars, drums, and woodwind instruments.
-The dual capsule design and unique three pattern switch is what makes this microphone so awe-inspiring.
+It is great for big hip hop vocal sounds, electric and acoustic guitars, drums, and woodwind instruments.
+The dual capsule design and unique three-pattern switch are what makes this microphone so awe-inspiring.

 The setup is easy.
 You just simply plug the mic into your USB port, make some minor input adjustments and TADA!
 You are up and running and recording any sound that your heart so desires.
 To get started using the Blue Snowball mic, one needs to make sure that they have the correct system requirements.